leeib3041/Lets-Use-Python/Python Interpreter/Using_Python.md

 ```
 without specifying what env after *activate* will open **base**.
 Try it!
 The terminal lets you know what environment you're currently on by `(name_of_env)` right before your name.
-Now type
+Now type:
 ```
 conda deactivate
 ```
 to exit the **base** environment.
-Next let's specify the env
+Next let's specify the env:
 ```
 conda activate python101
 ```